 Should you buy a 300LM Cree EDC flashlight?

 When I was writing my article a few weeks ago about what you should have in your everyday carry (EDC) carry gear, I started looking at small flashlights.
 I got a Fenix LD10 100 Lumens Waterproof LED Flashlight for my pocket and a Fenix mini LD01 CREE Q5 80 Lumens LED Flashlight for my keyring.
 I really like both of these flashlights.
 I should really write reviews on them sometime.
+What I wanted to do today is come up with which flashlight out there I thought was the best EDC flashlight on the market today as far as value goes.
+I definitely came up with a winner.

 While I was poking around, I came across this other little flashlight that was only $3.55 and I didn’t even have to pay for shipping.
 I thought, “what the hell” and got two of them as something to shove in the car and kitchen drawer.
 A month later, they came in.
 And here we are, now writing a review of this dandy little torch.
 If you ever need to find a gift for someone – or a lot of someones – this is it.